tomdalling/memex/README.md

  - [X] Auto-delete new zettles that haven't been edited
  - [X] bin/zettle.rb open: Open vim ready to fuzzy find zettle
  - [ ] Find and replace for hashtags
+ - [ ] Auto commit changes to separate git repo that only holds zettles

 Journal
 -------